mobfox/MobFox-Android-SDK/README.md

 This enables publishers to measure their in-app inventory according to [Moat](https://moat.com/)’s viewability metrics, and make their inventory more available to advertisers who are only interested in ‘viewability-monitored’ traffic.

 # GDPR
-GDPR Parameters can be set as follows:
+GDPR parameters can be set as follows:
 ```java
 MobfoxRequestParams gdprParams = new MobfoxRequestParams();
 gdprParams.setParam(MobfoxRequestParams.USER_GDPR,"1"); // can be "0" or "1"